gtosama/quizz-scanner/README.md

 # Description
 quizz scanner is a simple opencv application that can generate unique(random) bubble quizz tests and evaluate them based on a qrcode holding the order of the questions making cheating a little bit harder for students(better than nothing , i suppose).
 # History
+version 1.0 is pfficially in the blocks!!!
+- improved question and bubble sheet generation
-version 0.9 is here (6-11-2020)
+- ability to edit the excel file containing the questions in the app version 0.9 is here (6-11-2020)
 - improved the detection algorithm (cv2.resize() help a lot) making the distance , camera quality less relevant(this is huge)